eduardohki/runlevel0.me/content/_index.md

 I am a **Software Architect and Principal Engineer** with more than a decade of experience in **building SaaS products, distributed systems, and modern software architectures**.

 My work combines **hands-on software development** with **cloud strategy (AWS), DevOps practices, and leadership experience**.
-This breadth allows me to bridge architecture, operations, and business requirements into solutions that are effective, scalable and sustainable.
+This breadth allows me to bridge architecture, operations, and business requirements into solutions that are effective, scalable, and sustainable.

 - I **design architectures** that are flexible, stable in operation, and aligned with business priorities.
 - I **connect software engineering, cloud strategy, and product goals** into cohesive systems.